murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 PowerShell doing it's thing there, so it's just going to prompt us for a parameter name, rather than the nice pretty survey question we had in mind.
 Of course we can always hit `!?` to get the full question, but honestly, have you ever actually used that feature?
 I mean it's there, so it's not terrible, but not perfect.

-In thinking about this problem I did stumble across an third way.
+In thinking about this problem I did stumble across a third way.
 A dark, stormy way that is most certainly a bad idea.
 An unholy combination of the above two methods that oddly enough seems to actually work.

 ```powershell
 param(